There are no active ads.

 In some ways I feel as though I have been training to run The Nerdy since birth.
 Get ready for a heck of a ride.

-In 1976, just shortly of my fifth birthday, my father brought home two comic books he had purchased at Circle K. One of them was Amazing Spider-Man #156, the other I can’t remember.
+In 1976, just short of my fifth birthday, my father brought home two comic books he had purchased at Circle K. One of them was Amazing Spider-Man #156, the other I can’t remember.
 I read that comic to the point the cover fell off.
 It ignited my passion for stories, and pretty much every part of my life since that day has somehow revolved around comics, toys, movies, TV, and so on.

 As I said, I started early.